Law Firm Startup Costs: What You Really Need to Budget For in 2025

 Absolutely essential.
 Expect to pay $500–$3,000, depending on your practice area and location.

 Malpractice insurance is a non-negotiable aspect of running a law firm.
-It protects against potential claims that could arise from errors or omissions in legal services.
+It protects against potential claims that could arise from errors or omissions in client representation.
 The cost of malpractice insurance can vary based on factors such as the size of your firm, the types of cases you handle, and your geographic location.
 Investing in comprehensive coverage ensures your firm is safeguarded against unexpected legal challenges.

 3. Office Setup